rodydavis/firestore_sqlite/README.md

 Using the schema it is possible to generate helper classes, endpoints and more.

-    Data is store in Firebase in a normalized format (no sub collections) since it will work better with queries and SDK generation.
+> Data is stored in Firebase in a normalized format (no sub collections) since it will work better with queries and SDK generation.

 ### Validation